Ordinary Fellows

 Ordinary Fellows is a 2019 Nigerian coming-of-age drama film directed by Lorenzo Menakaya and Ikenna Aniekwe.
 It stars Wale Ojo, Ken Erics, Chiwetalu Agu and Somadina Adinma.
-It’s a story of Youth and Restlessness, set against the back-drop of Nigerian academia and African myths.
-It had its world premiere in Detroit, Michigan on 17 August 2019, at the African World Film Festival, where it was recognized as Best Direction.
-It had its African premiere on 28 September 2019 at the Lights, Camera, Africa!
+The film explores youth and restlessness, set against the backdrop of Nigerian academia and African myths.
+It had its world premiere in Detroit, Michigan, on 17 August 2019, at the African World Film Festival, where it was recognised for Best Direction.
+Its African premiere took place on 28 September 2019, at the Lights, Camera, Africa!
 Film Festival in Lagos, Nigeria.